Code of conduct for education related penalty notices

 Procedure for issuing penalty notices

-• The pupil has recorded at least 10 sessions (5 school days) of unauthorised absence in the most recent 6 school weeks, 30 days.
+• The pupil has recorded at least 10 sessions (5 school days which do not need to be consecutive) of unauthorised absence in the most recent 10 school weeks, 50 days.

 • Circumstances of the absence meet the criteria laid out in the agreed code of conduct.